ignamartin/PhiNax/README.md

 <br />

 #### :file_folder: Visite my [Linkedin]!
-- I’m currently learning React Js
+- I’m currently developing projects on React Js
 - opening to collaborate with NGOs proyects
 - free for help to others to iniciate to the programming world